Minnesota Absentee Ballot Guide

 Register to vote

-Recommended: unregistered voters can use the Minnesota Absentee Ballot Application to start the voter registration and absentee ballot process at the same time.
+Recommended if you are planning to vote absentee: unregistered voters can use the Minnesota Absentee Ballot Application to start the voter registration and absentee ballot process at the same time.
 Mail the completed application to your County Election Official.
 Once they've determined that you're not registered, your election official will send you a registration form with your absentee ballot.

-You can also use our Voter Registration Tool.
+Finally, you can also use our Voter Registration Tool.
 Enter your information, print and sign the completed form, and mail it to the Secretary of State (the address is on the form).

 Verify your registration